Updated: a day ago

 Related: Standing poopers often resist sitting on the potty to poop.
 I talk through solutions for that issue in my e-course Potty Training Solutions.

-Your child will have spent X number of years with the sensation of warm poop being smushed against their bottom before the diaper gets changed.
+Remember when you step into potty training, your child will have spent 2 or 3 years with the sensation of warm poop being smushed against their bottom before the diaper gets changed.

 So, is it easier to un-train a child about pooping in a diaper when the pattern has been going on for 2 years or 3 or 4 years?